-If your child is unable to attend a Bikeability course at school this Spring/Summer, due to the current COVID-19 crisis, there are still things you can do at home to improve their cycling skills and prepare them for Bikeability training until we are able to run the courses again.
+There are things you can do at home to improve your child's cycling skills and prepare them for Bikeability training at school or on holiday courses.
 If they can master some of the Bikeability Level 1 skills now, it will really give them a head start when they attend a Bikeability Level 1/2 course in the future.

 1. Visit the Bikeability website training page

 2. Check your bike and how to fit your helmet properly on the Bikeability website These are really important things to do before you start riding.

 3. Once you are ready to cycle read some tips from our instructors on starting off and stopping your bike.
 These are included in Bikeability Level 1 training:

 - Get on the cycle, preferably from the left side, with the brakes applied.

 - Start with the right pedal raised in the pedal ready position (sometimes called the 2 o’clock position).

 - Before setting off – With brakes on, look for hazards ahead and behind - especially look behind over your right shoulder.
 When the way ahead and behind is clear, release brakes and set off straight ahead.

 - Remain seated on the saddle while riding

 - Use the ball of your foot to push the pedals